Kong/terraform-provider-konnect/docs/resources/event_gateway_produce_policy_schema_validation.md

 * reject - rejects a batch for topic partition.
 Only available for produce.
-* mark - marks a record with kong/server header and client ID value to help to identify the clients violating schema. must be one of ["reject", "mark"]
+* mark - marks a record with kong/server header and client ID value to help to identify the clients violating schema. possible known values include one of ["reject", "mark"]
 - `schema_registry` (Attributes) (see [below for nested schema](#nestedatt--config--confluent_schema_registry--schema_registry))
 - `value_validation_action` (String) Defines a behavior when record value is not valid.
 * reject - rejects a batch for topic partition.
 Only available for produce.
-* mark - marks a record with kong/server header and client ID value to help to identify the clients violating schema. must be one of ["reject", "mark"]
+* mark - marks a record with kong/server header and client ID value to help to identify the clients violating schema. possible known values include one of ["reject", "mark"]

 <a id="nestedatt--config--confluent_schema_registry--schema_registry"></a>
 ### Nested Schema for `config.confluent_schema_registry.schema_registry`